 - To develop and apply sustainability criteria for secondary materials in the framework of a global process

 A total of seven countries implemented the program between 2013 and 2017.
-These countries included Egypt, Brazil, Ghana, India, Columbia, Peru and South Africa.
+These countries included Egypt, Brazil, Ghana, India, Colombia, Peru and South Africa.
 Each of the countries applied a different focus in establishing the three program objectives.
 The implementation efforts were headed up by the Swiss Federal Laboratories for Materials Science and Technology (Empa), the World Resources Forum (WRF) and ecoinvent.

 Assessment of the program’s relevance, effectiveness, efficiency and sustainability